rorywalsh/cabbage/readme.md

 When run, the Python script will check for the relevant SDKs (ASIO, VST) and libraries (FMOD, CabbageRack) and download and install them if they are not found.

 If you are on Linux you may need to install some additional dependencies.
 You can do so by setting the `installLinuxDeps` parameter to True:

 `python build.py --config=Release --installLinuxDeps=True`

-If you just wish to generate the CMake build files for a project use the following command:
+If you just wish to simply generate the CMake build files for a project, and disable automatic building, use the following command:

-`python build.py --config=Release --installLinuxDeps=True`
+`python build.py --config=Debug --project=CabbagePluginSynth --build=False`

+_______

+## Installing

+If you successfully built Cabbage using the build.py script you will find platform installers in the `Installers` folder.
+Simply double click teh Windows or MacOS installers to install locally.
+If you are on Linux, cd to the `Installers/Linux` directory and run the following:

+`chmod +x installCabbage.sh`
+`./installCabbage.sh`

+If you wish to uninstall Cabbage on Linux run the `uninstallCabbage.sh` script.

+_______

 A full overview of the options provided by the build script can be seen here: